ofgulban/cortical-auditory-atlas/README.md

 ## Citation
 If you benefit from this project in your own work, we would highly appreciate if you cite the following two articles:

 - **Gulban, O.F.**, Goebel R., Moerel M., Zachlod D., Mohlberg H., Amunts K., De Martino F. (2020).
-Improving a probabilistic cytoarchitectonic atlas of auditory cortex using a novel method for inter-individual alignment.
-Biorxiv. <https://www.biorxiv.org/content/10.1101/2020.03.30.015313v1> (article under review)
+Improving a probabilistic cytoarchitectonic atlas of auditory cortex using a novel method for inter-individual alignment. eLife. <https://elifesciences.org/articles/56963>

 - **Zachlod, D.**, Rüttgers, B., Bludau, S., Mohlberg, H., Langner, R., Zilles, K., & Amunts, K. (2020).
 Four new cytoarchitectonic areas surrounding the primary and early auditory cortex in human brains.
 Cortex, 128, 1–21. <https://doi.org/10.1016/j.cortex.2020.02.021>